-The recoverable amount of E-Commerce Group as at 31 December 2018 is mainly based on the valuation of the associated companies, Ule Holdings Limited ("Ule Holdings") and its subsidiaries ("Ule Holdings Group"), which is a material asset of the E-Commerce Group, prepared by management of Ule Holdings Group (2017: an independent external valuer using level 3 inputs).
+The recoverable amount of E-Commerce Group as at 31 December 2019 is mainly based on the valuation of the associated companies, Ule Holdings and its subsidiaries ("Ule Holdings Group"), which is a material asset of the E-Commerce Group, prepared by management of Ule Holdings Group (2018: Same).

-As at 31 December 2018, the valuation utilises pre-tax cash flow projections based on financial budget approved by management of Ule Holdings Group covering a three-year period and extrapolated forecasts for two years, which is discounted at a pre-tax rate of 25%.
+As at 31 December 2019, the valuation utilises pre-tax cash flow projections based on financial budget approved by management of Ule Holdings Group covering a one-year period and extrapolated forecasts for four years, which is discounted at a pre-tax rate of 25%.
 Cash flows beyond the five-year period are extrapolated using the estimated growth rates of 3% per annum.
 Other key assumptions include annual sales growth rate and gross margin.